Mazi Melesa Pilip: Early and personal life

 Pilip was born in extreme poverty in a small village in rural Ethiopia that did not have electricity or running water, and is an Ethiopian Jew.
 She immigrated to Israel in 1991 as a refugee when she was 12 years old, along with her family, as part of Operation Solomon.
 The operation was an Israeli military operation that covertly airlifted over 14,000 Ethiopian Jews to Israel in a day and a half.
-She has three sisters, all of whom live in Israel, and one of whom is a detective.
+She has three sisters, all of whom live in Israel, and one of whom is a police officer.

-Upon turning 18 years of age, she served Israel's mandatory military service in the Israel Defense Forces' Paratroopers Brigade (Tzanchanim) as a gunsmith.
+Upon turning 18 years of age, she served Israel's mandatory military service in the Israel Defense Forces' 35th Paratroopers Brigade (Tzanchanim) as a gunsmith.
 After her service in the army, Pilip studied at the University of Haifa, where she was chairwoman of the Ethiopian Student Union for two years, and earned a bachelor's degree in occupational therapy.
 She also studied at Tel Aviv University, earning a master's degree in diplomacy and security.

 While at the University of Haifa she met her future husband, Adalbert Pilip, who was born in Ukraine.
 An American-Ukrainian-Jewish medical student from a family of Holocaust survivors, he had come from the United States to Haifa to study medicine at the Technion, and later became a cardiologist.

 After Pilip and her husband married, they moved to the United States in 2005, ultimately settling in Great Neck, New York.
 She is an Orthodox Jew, has been vice president of her synagogue (Kol Yisrael Achim), and has been active in Great Neck politics and pro-Israel advocacy.
 She and her husband have seven children.